-If you and your partner would like to register your relationship, you can book an appointment to do so, in person at a service centre.
+If you and your partner would like to register your relationship, you can do so online.

 - one of you lives in NSW

 - you're both over 18 years of age